yiyuezhuo/UncertaintyDodgeGame.jl/readme.md

 # A dodge game with partial-observable obstacles

-In this game, you dodge obstacles which is not always observable as usual game.
-You should control your radar to get noisy observation at some time and work with result of [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) at most of time.
-Since exact dodging become impossible, collision would not end game or decrease HP, but just increase a hit count and give you a immunity time period.
+In this game, you dodge obstacles that are not directly observable as usual game.
+Your radar will collect noisy observations at random times and present the results of the [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter).
+Since exact dodging becomes impossible, the collision would not end the game or decrease HP, but just increase a hit count, your ranking will be evaluated by the ratio of playing time to hit count.
 Your goal is to find a solid policy to minimize your expected collision count.

 ## Run the game